tuxpresso/os/README.md

 This should produce a file, `buildroot/output/image/sdcard.img`, which can be written to an SD card for a Raspbery Pi Zero W.

+To configure Tuxpresso wifi, write the file "wpa\_supplicant.conf" to the SD card

+    update_config=1
+    country=US

+    network={
+        ssid="mywifi"
+        psk="mypassword"
+    }

+Note that the Raspberry Pi Zero W can only connect to 2.4 GHz wifi networks.

+To set the root password, write the file "password.txt" to the SD card

+    mypassword

+You can connect to the Pi via SSH, username "root".

 Tuxpresso will start `boilerd` with sane defaults for the reference configuration.

-The Pi will broadcast a wifi network with the SSID "tuxpresso", and password "tuxpresso".
-Its IP address will default to 192.168.0.1/16.
-You can connect to the Pi via SSH, username "root", password "root".

 ## Reference configuration
 * Raspberry Pi Zero W